News Gothic: Similar designs

-Linotype called their similar design Trade Gothic while the Ludlow version was known as Record Gothic.
+Linotype called their similar design Trade Gothic, while the Ludlow version was known as Record Gothic.
 Intertype copied the face under the same name and added a variant, News Gothic Bold (1955).
 Baltimore Type's copy was called Balto Gothic, while their copy of Inland Type Foundry's Inland Gothic No. 6 was perversely sold under the name News Gothic.

-In 1916, Sol Hess made alternate rounded characters for News Gothic Extra Condensed and the resulting face was sold by Lanston Monotype as Jefferson Gothic, which was also sold by Baltimore Type as Tourist Extra Condensed In 1935, M.F.
-Benton did much the same thing for A.T.F. and the face was called Phenix.
+In 1916, Sol Hess made alternate rounded characters for News Gothic Extra Condensed; the resulting face was sold by Lanston Monotype as Jefferson Gothic, which was also sold by Baltimore Type as Tourist Extra Condensed.
+In 1935, M.F.
+Benton did the same for ATF, and the face was called Phenix.

-Ludlow's Record Gothic began as a mere knock-off but, between 1956 and 1961, their in-house designer, R. Hunter Middleton made many original additions to the family including:
+Ludlow's Record Gothic began as a mere knock-off, but between 1956 and 1961, their in-house designer R. Hunter Middleton made many original additions to the family including: